 Starting a new job is an exciting time, but it can also come with a level of stress and worry about what's ahead and if you'll perform up to the standards that are expected of you.
 Having a clear plan of action, training strategy, and knowing what your goals are in the new role will help shape your first few weeks on the job.

 Starting any new job requires preparation and organization.
-There is going to be a lot of new things thrown at you and if you don't get off on the right foot, things can be sloppy from the beginning.
+There will be a lot of new tasks thrown at you and if you don't get off on the right foot, things can be sloppy from the beginning.
 And, as an optician you have a lot of small tools and gadgets for fitting people with the right frames.
 How do you like to stay organized at your dispensing station?
-We recently talked about 5 ideas for a more functional optician work zone.

 For many optical shops, online frame retailers have become big competition.
 A lot of times consumers will opt for cheaper, on trend frames that they can find at a more affordable price online versus in your shop.
 But, the value a patient gets from the expertise, knowledge, and quality of your eyecare practice far exceeds what a patient will get from an online vendor.